cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 #### CentOS with EasyApache 4

-If EasyApache 4 was installed earlier on your CentOS server and you would like to migrate to CloudLinux:
+If EasyApache 4 was installed earlier on your CentOS server and you would like to migrate to CloudLinux OS Shared:

 1. Convert server from CentOS  to CloudLinux (see [these instructions](/cloudlinux_installation/#converting-existing-servers)).